aws/aws-xray-sdk-python/docs/thirdparty.rst

 Patching Supported Libraries
 ----------------------------

-The SDK supports aioboto3, aiobotocore, boto3, botocore, pynamodb, requests, sqlite3, httplib and mysql-connector.
+The X-Ray Python SDK supports patching aioboto3, aiobotocore, boto3, botocore, pynamodb, requests, sqlite3, mysql, httplib, pymongo, pymysql, psycopg2, pg8000, sqlalchemy_core, httpx, and mysql-connector.

 To patch, use code like the following in the main app::